ryuzan11/mercari-38-weekend/README.md

 |brand_id|references|null: false|

 ### Association
-- has_many :image
+- has_many :images
-- has_many :favorite
+- has_many :favorites
-- has_many :comment
+- has_many :comments
 - belongs_to :category
 - belongs_to :brand